joeltonguerreiro/dynamic_reports/README.md

 app running in https://still-wave-15421.herokuapp.com

-to view the report result, go to reports and click on "show"
+to view the report result, go to https://still-wave-15421.herokuapp.com/reports and click on "show"

 # Lumen PHP Framework